lolzz77/go-to-symbol/README.md

 - C
 - CPP
 2. Commands
-- `Go to symbol: show path`
+- `Go to symbol: open JSON file`
-- To show the path that the extension will write & read (language).json file at.
+- To open the JSON file that the extension will read & write regex.
 - The setting.json for the extension will also be in this location.
+- `Go to symbol: Open Setting JSON file`
+- To open the setting JSON file
 - `Go to symbol: refresh tree`
 - Clear the array, and re-extract the symbols in the current active editor
 - `Go to symbol: reset`